 RISE programming is offered at our East Vancouver and North Vancouver locations, at School, online via RISE at Home, or via our mobile classroom LDS Access.

-Lessons are generally 50 minutes each of instruction and are offered Monday to Friday between 9:00am and 7:00pm as well as Saturdays between 9:00am and 5:00pm.
+Lessons are generally 50 minutes each of instruction and are offered Monday to Friday between 9:30am and 7:30pm and Saturdays between 9:00am and 5:00pm.

 Lesson times vary depending on the program and the time of year.

 * Dates may vary depending on interest, staffing, and physical distancing needs.